cmugpi/cmugpi.github.io/README.md

 First, clone this repo to your local machine.
 I've cloned mine to `~/gpi/www/`, so I may use this as a shorthand for the root of the project from time to time.

 This is a Jekyll site.
-If you don't have an up-to-date version of Ruby, go get one.
+If you don't have an up-to-date version of [Ruby][rubyinstall], go get one.
 OS X comes with a version of Ruby out of the box, but it's outdated and not easy to upgrade.
 If you don't already have a way to manage Ruby versions, I recommend [rbenv][rbenv].
 See the Appendix for [`rbenv` installation](#building-a-ruby-version) instructions.